csev/dj4e/assn/dj4e_load.md

     Cultural    Algeria                Arab States                 dz
     Cultural    Algeria                Arab States                 dz

-You will make a Django model that describes the tables, one-to-many relationships, and foreign keys sufficient to represent this data efficiently with no vertical duplication.
+You need a Django model that describes the tables, one-to-many relationships, and foreign keys sufficient to represent this data efficiently with no vertical duplication of string values.
 Numbers and dates do not have to have their own tables.

     from django.db import models